Cutie Honey Flash: Misty Honey

 The fourteenth episode of the anime introduces Misty Honey, as an original character and a major antagonist, a rival and self-proclaimed twin sister of Cutie Honey, whose name was chosen through a contest in Japan.
 Misty Honey, unlike Cutie Honey, cannot turn into anyone she wants; she can only change to Misty Honey.
 She has a band around her thigh that resembles Honey's choker which acts as the activator for her Atmospheric Element Condenser but she uses a ring to transform with the words "Honey Flash".
 Seira's heart was "poisoned" by Panther Zora when she was found by Twilight Prince.
 The darkness in her heart (and her flawed transformation device) creates Panther Claw minions.
-Later in the series, it is revealed that Honey and Seira were two survivors of a series of artificially created humans that were created to possess the Atmospheric Element Condenser created by her father and Twilight Prince under Panther Claw before Dr. Kisaragi personally terminated the project.
-After the destruction of the incubation machine, Dr. Kisaragi found and raised Honey as his own while Seira was taken in by Twilight Prince and Panther Zora.
+Later in the series, it is revealed that Honey and Seira were two survivors of a series of artificially created humans that were created to possess the Atmospheric Element Condenser created by her father and Prince Zera under Panther Claw before Dr. Kisaragi personally terminated the project.
+After the destruction of the incubation machine, Dr. Kisaragi found and raised Honey as his own while Seira was taken in by Prince Zera and Panther Zora.
 Her alter ego, Seira Hazuki, shares her given name with Seiji and Honey's child, who appears only in the 39th and final episode.